Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/10 - Principles of network applications.md

 Super vague description, will provide general knowledge about the above.

-Remember the 7-layered OSI model which
+Remember the 7-layered OSI model:

 ![[OSI-Model.png]]
 [OSI Model Source](https://www.imperva.com/learn/application-security/osi-model/)

+We will be covering the TCP/IP model which is similar but skips over *Presentation* and *Session* layers

-##🌐 What is the internet?
+## 🌐 What is the internet?

 Network applications let devices **communicate over the internet**.
 These applications (like web browsers, email clients, or video apps) rely on **application-layer protocols** that define how data is sent and received.